echolang/docs/reference/cli-reference.md

 `0` when the compile succeeded, and for `run`, when your program also returned `0`. `1` when anything was refused. `run` passes your program's exit code straight through, so `std::env::exit(2)` gives you `2`.

+`test` is `0` only when every test it ran passed.
+A test that failed, was killed by a signal, or a `--filter` matching nothing all give you `1`.

 ## Next